simeonkerkola/noodle-blog-ui/README.md

 Thanks!

 **Installation:**
-Just copy html and css from /public folder
+Just copy html from /public folder and Sass from /sass folder